sjstein/R8DIUM/README.md

 # R8DIUM

+## Killerp51 R8DIUM Fork
+This is a fork of sjstein's R8DIUM with minor additions detailed below. sjtein/Garrisonsan feel free to incorporate these changes into your version if you'd like

+* Fixed - audioop file missing
+* Added - Discord bot activity status (incorporated into config.cfg)

 ## The Run8 Database for Integrated User Management

 **R8DIUM is a Discord "bot" which enables user management for a Run8 server**.
 It allows admin/yardmasters the ability to